grindery-io/grindery-flow/README.md

 ## Deployment

-Heroku will deploy any changes in the `heroku` branch automatically:
+Heroku will deploy any changes in the `master` branch automatically:

-1. Merge your changes into the `heroku` branch
+1. Merge your changes into the `master` branch
-2. Push Heroku branch to GitHub
+2. Push branch to GitHub

 **Deployment URL: http://grindery-nexus-frontend.herokuapp.com/**